qaiik/qaiik/README.md

 you can basically ignore everything that isn't recent and doesnt use esbuild or typescript

-I mainly do js/ts (a lot) but also can do python and go, although im not as strong in them snymore
+I mainly do js/ts (a lot)<br/> but also can do python and go, although im not as strong in them snymore